 The best place to start is by searching freelance writing communities.
 Many of these sites contain reputable and hard-working content creators.
 And these are a great place to start vetting your first round of possible hires.
 Sites like Essaymama and Help.Plagtracker are good options for any business.
 They both offer access to educated and professional writing services, as well as affordable prices.

 Look for a person, who has experience or in-depth interest in your field.
-A writer who specialises in marketing isn’t probably a good fit.
+A writer who specializes in marketing isn’t probably a good fit.
 Content Marketing Institute writes that many copywriters are eager to accept work from anywhere.
-But writing about energy-efficient window installations and organic acne treatments, will cause them to spread themselves thin.
+But writing about energy-efficient window installations and organic acne treatments will cause them to spread themselves thin.
 This way one hardly gains knowledge and experience in a field.

 3. Pay Attention to Enthusiasm

 Some content writers believe that boring industry generates a boring blog.
 But, Neil Patel believes there is no such thing as a boring industry.
-Some people think that cooking with coconut flour is rather flat, but there are people who are obsessed with that.
+For example, some people think that cooking with coconut flour is rather flat, but others are obsessed with that.
+Know your audience.

 If a writer asks a lot of questions, throw out ideas or seem genuinely excited to be a part of the project, put them towards the top of your list.
-This excitement and motivation often comes through in writing and graphic creation.
-It will be a good catalyst to promote a spirited energy throughout your blog and other online marketing content.
+This excitement and motivation often come through in writing and graphics creation.
+It will be a good catalyst to promote spirited energy throughout your blog and other online marketing content.